Visit Albuquerque prohibits users from downloading images from our website.

 Renovations Continue at Hotel Andaluz

 Renovations are continuing in 2025 at Hotel Andaluz.
 The remodel includes an updated lobby, sleeping rooms, corridors, meeting space, second-level mezzanine and gift shop.
-The restaurant bar and second-floor rooftop bar will be reopened with new concepts during the renovations, and a lobby bar will be added as well.
+The restaurant and bar were both renovated with new concepts.
+The restaurant is called Char, with a focus on live-fire cooking.
+G. Toti is a speakeasy-inspired rooftop bar.
 Renovations are expected to be finished by the end of summer 2025.

 Element Hotel Opens in Uptown Albuquerque